hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250605069v2-reason-to-recommend-using-interaction-of-thought-reasoning-to-enhanc.md

 ---
 layout: default
-title: Reason-to-Recommend: Using Interaction-of-Thought Reasoning to Enhance LLM Recommendation
+title: "Reason-to-Recommend: Using Interaction-of-Thought Reasoning to Enhance LLM Recommendation"
 ---

 # Reason-to-Recommend: Using Interaction-of-Thought Reasoning to Enhance LLM Recommendation